ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 **Phase 3: Review and Support**

 The final phase necessary to transition between delivery and ongoing support.
-A web application requires hosting, domain name renewal, and other support services.
+A web application requires cloud computing services, domain name renewals, and other support services.
 When the project is complete, AGENCY will transfer all support costs to CLIENT.
 AGENCY will also provide 2 months of ongoing support which may include troubleshooting application issues or training internal personnel how to support the application.
 When the 2 months is up, the AGENCY will require additional budget for further support.

-<div class="sow-comment">In a real-life scenario, the AGENCY may specify an hourly support rate.</div>
+<div class="sow-comment">In a real-life scenario, the AGENCY may offer an hourly support rate if the CLIENT is interested in such a service.</div>

 ### Project Budget